joinself/restful-client/README.md

 # should return a list of connection records in the JSON format
 ```

-To use the starter kit as a starting point of a real project whose package name is `github.com/abc/xyz`, do a global
-replacement of the string `github.com/joinself/restful-client` in all of project files with the string `github.com/abc/xyz`.

 ## Project Layout

-The starter kit uses the following project layout:
+The Joinself restful client uses the following project layout:

 ```
 .